apache/drill/_docs/connect-a-data-source/080-drill-default-input-format.md

 ## Querying Compressed JSON

 You can query compressed JSON in .gz files as well as uncompressed files having the .json extension.
-First, add the gz extension to a storage plugin, and then use that plugin to query the compressed file.

-      "extensions": [
-        "json",
-        "gz"
-      ]
+The .json extension must precede the gz extension in the GZ file name.
+For example, `proddata.json.gz`.